NotAShelf/blog.notashelf.dev/notes/2025-xx-xx-insecurities-remedies-i.md

 These are the definitions for some common directives that you may apply with _minimum headache_.
-You may stick those into the `serviceConfig` of a service in your configuration, and if the service is a basic daemon that does not need intricate FS access, it should perform as expected.
-In addition, the draft [Systemd Sandboxing Article] on Archwiki provides some insight on other options and their level of impact.
+You may stick those into the `serviceConfig` of a service in your configuration, and if the service is a basic daemon that does not need intricate FS or memory access, it should perform as expected.

+> The draft [Systemd Sandboxing Article] on Archwiki provides some insight on
+> other options and their level of impact.

 There are many directives that are used in Systemd services, with various exposure scores.
 While the scores differ, some of them might come in very handy.